 What We Can Offer Instead

-Like we’ve mentioned, removing your entire prefabricated unit is always the better option if you’re looking to upgrade.
-When replacing a fireplace this often allows us to address other issues that may not be readily apparent: cold air down drafts, rotted wood in old chases, missing insulation, improper firestops and fire blocking, or old outdated finishing materials used around your fireplace.
+Like we’ve mentioned, removing your entire prefabricated unit is always the better option if you’re looking to upgrade and is often less intrusive than anticipated.
+When replacing a fireplace this often allows us to address other issues that may not be readily apparent: cold air down drafts, rotted wood in old chases, missing insulation, improper firestops, and fire blocking, or old outdated finishing materials used around your fireplace.
 Working with us you will end up with a system that is functional, efficient, and suitable for continued use day in and day out.

 When it comes to building a fire inside of your home, staying safe and installing products within the bounds of how they were tested should always be the number one priority.
 Don’t take any chances – rely on our experienced and educated crew to provide you with the high-quality level of care you deserve.